MacOS version history: Mac OS X 10.0 "Cheetah"

-Version 10.1: "Puma"
+Mac OS X 10.1 "Puma"

 Mac OS X 10.1 (internally codenamed Puma) was released on September 25, 2001.

 It has better performance and provided missing features, such as DVD playback.
 Apple released 10.1 as a free upgrade CD for 10.0 users.
 Apple released a US$129 upgrade CD for Mac OS 9.

 On January 7, 2002, Apple announced that Mac OS X was to be the default operating system for all Macintosh products by the end of that month.